Social media use in politics: Government regulation

-Proponents and aims for regulation of social media are growing due to economic concerns of monopolies of the platforms, to issues of privacy, censorship, network neutrality and information storage.
-The discussion of regulation is complicated due to the issue how Facebook, and Google are increasingly becoming a service, information pipeline, and content provider, and thus centers on how the government would regulate both the platform as a service and information provider.
-Thus, other proponents advocate for "algorithmic neutrality", or the aim for search engines on social media platforms to rank data without human intervention.
+Advocacy for regulation of social media is growing due to concerns surrounding monopolies of social media platforms as well as issues of privacy, censorship, network neutrality, and information storage.
+The discussion of regulation is a convoluted one due to the way Google simultaneously functions as a service, information pipeline, and content provider.
+This complication raises the question of how the government would regulate the platform as both a service and information provider.
+Therefore, many proponents advocate for "algorithmic neutrality," where search engines on social media platforms would have the ability to rank data without human intervention.

-Opponents of regulation of social media platforms argue that platforms such as Facebook and Twitter do not resemble traditional public utilities, and regulation would harm consumer welfare as public utility regulation can hinder innovation and competition.
-Second, as the First Amendment values are criticized on social media platforms, the media providers should retain the power to how the platform is configured.
+Opponents of social media regulation argue that platforms such as Facebook and Twitter do not resemble traditional public utilities, and regulation would harm consumer welfare as public utility regulation can hinder innovation and freedom of expression.
+Additionally, the frequent infringement of the First Amendment necessitates some level of control from media providers.